pratham1916/Geo-Data/README.md

     cd geo-data
     ```

-3. Install frontend dependencies:
+3. Install frontend dependencies and run locally:
     ```bash
     cd frontend
     npm install
     npm run dev
     ```

-4. Install backend dependencies:
+4. Install backend dependencies and run locally:
     ```bash
     cd ../backend
-    go get .
+    go run main.go
     ```

 5. Create a `.env` file in the backend directory and configure your database settings and other environment variables as needed.

-6. Run the backend server:
-    ```bash
-    go run main.go
-    ```

-Your Geo-Data App should now be accessible at `http://localhost:3000`.

 ## Technologies